Freshwater Longtom

 Interesting Info

-• The Freshwater longtom is found many parts of northern Australia including Queensland, the Northern Territory & Western Australia.
+• The Freshwater longtom is found in coastal rivers, creeks, and lagoons of northern Australia, from Queensland across the Northern Territory to northern Western Australia.
+The species also occurs in New Guinea.

 Species Interaction